Beautiful spacious studios for hire

 Educating our communities through dance and performance has been an organising principal of CDS since its inception.

 Nurturing creativity through movement has been a key aspect of CDS mission since its founding.
 Our Saturday morning Children’s Creative Movement classes offer a dynamic series of classes for children in local boroughs.
-Currently run by CDS Artist member Robyn Holder, the programme nurtures the creative futures of nearly 200 children each term.
+Currently run by CDS Artist member Robyn Holder and assisted by Jessica Riley and Cori-Leigh Sinclair, the programme nurtures the creative futures of nearly 200 children each term.

 6 Jan – 24 March 2018